 Editor’s Note: Our research indicated that vinegar is not a proven disinfectant.
 Please send us the research link if you discover otherwise.

 - 10 drops GSE to 1 gallon of water

 The solution can be used again, but I only use it about 3 times before making fresh.

 Don’t rinse your produce after soaking.
-Lay it out on the counter on top of a thick towel and let the moisture evaporate, then store in refrigerator as usual.
+Lay it out on the counter on top of a thick towel and let the moisture evaporate, then store in the refrigerator as usual.

 Editor’s Note: Other sources say to rinse produce in water afterwards.
-Our take is that it depends where in the world you are.
+Our take is that it depends on where in the world you are.
 If you’re in a country where you cannot drink the water such as India or Mexico, then let it dry without rinsing it again, as Olive indicates.

 GSE will help destroy Salmonella and E.Coli bacteria.